CodoPixel/DraggableConfig/README.md

     // onDrag: (e) => console.log("dragging element :", e.target),
     // padding: 5, // default is 0
     // bezierWeight: 0.7, // default is 0.675
+    // draggable: false, // default is true
   });

+  // you can use the following methods: config.defineNewConnections(newConnections);
+  config.coordinates(); // creates the curves, to use only if `draggable` is set as `false`.
 </script>
 ```